338rajesh/UnitCellModelling/README.md

 # Unit Cell Modelling

-Geometric modelling of a unit cell and its meshing can be obtained using this package. which in turn uses an open source code, [`gmsh`](http://gmsh.info/) in the background.
+Geometric modelling of a unit cell and its meshing can be obtained using this package.
+This task is accomplished using an open source code, [`gmsh`](http://gmsh.info/) in the background.

 > **Note**: Here, unit cell implies any spatially repeating rectangular/cuboid domain.
 It may have inclusions of various shapes and their spatial arrangement may follow any distribution.